 A lot of places that call themselves “oyster bars” are anything but.
 Not L&E–they have an actual oyster bar upstairs, and they’re shucking a wide variety of excellent oysters from both coasts.
-It’s one of the more expensive spots on here - usually $4 per oyster - but you’re guaranteed the highest quality of oysters from Wellfleet, Hood Island, and more.
-They’ve also got great cocktails (our preference with oysters is a French 75) and offer a half-dozen oysters for $18.
+It’s one of the more pricey spots on here, but you’re guaranteed the highest quality of oysters from Wellfleet, Hood Island, and more.
+They’ve also got great cocktails (our preference with oysters is a French 75) and offer a half-dozen oysters at a discount during Happy Hour.

-From the outside, Connie and Ted’s looks like a futuristic restaurant in Boystown.
+From the outside, Connie & Ted’s looks like a futuristic restaurant set amid Boystown.
 But on the inside, it’s a classic New England seafood shack.
-This place is good for a lot of things (including one of the best burgers in LA), but quite possibly the best reason to come is their Oyster Hour: Every night, in the hour before closing, they serve $1 oysters.
-Their bar is a great place to eat them while you watch the Dodgers–they’ve got an avid fanbase, including some seriously high-profile celebrities, so you can tell your friends that you technically ate oysters with Charlize Theron yesterday.
+This place is good for a lot of things (including one of the best burgers in LA), but their bar is also a great place to eat top-tioer oysters while you watch the Dodgers–they’ve got an avid fanbase, including some seriously high-profile celebrities, so you can tell your friends that you technically ate oysters with Charlize Theron yesterday.

-Ceviche Project is the Silver Lake destination for all things raw seafood, and you can see why: Their kanpachi and shrimp tostadas are inventive and fantastic, and if we go too long without having their scallop shooters, we start to have extremely weird shellfish-related dreams.
-And even though we recommend having a full meal here, the oysters more than live up to the rest of the menu - the house-made mignonette is spicy, but still lets the briny Bajas shine.
-They do have a great Happy Hour - three oysters and a Mexican craft beer for $10 - but just go ahead and order a half-dozen.
-They go great with the michelada, which is clammy and excellent.
+Ceviche Project is the Silver Lake destination for all things raw seafood, and you can see why: their kanpachi and shrimp tostadas are inventive and fantastic, and if we go too long without having their scallop shooters, we start to have extremely weird shellfish-related dreams.
+And even though we recommend having a full meal here, the oysters live up to the rest of the menu: the house-made mignonette is spicy, but still lets the briny Bajas shine.
+They do have a great Happy Hour deal–three oysters and a Mexican craft beer– but just go ahead and order a half-dozen.
+They go great with their michelada, which is clammy and excellent.

 An awesome Manhattan Beach seafood spot the size of a studio apartment, Fishing With Dynamite is the best place to go in the South Bay for oysters and a beer.
 They’ve got a great selection, from a few different Cape Cod varieties to ones from Baja and Morro Bay.
 The raw scallops with grapefruit are also highly worth your time, if you’re in need of even more things served on the half shell.

-Something about the crowds and the massive urban space of Grand Central Market makes us think we shouldn’t eat raw seafood there.
-But The Oyster Gourmet proves us wrong every time.
-They’ve really only got three things on the menu (besides wine)–and the one worth your time is the plate of oysters.
+Set amid the crowds and the urban commotion of Grand Central Market, The Oyster Gourmet is an unusual-looking, vaguely-steampunky small wooden stand designed to look like a giant open oyster shell.
+And as you might expect, they’ve really only got three things on the menu (besides wine)–and the one most worth your time is the plate of oysters.
 The selection constantly changes, and the shuckers are super knowledgeable–so even if you don’t know the difference between a Blue Point and a Wellfleet, they’re always happy to help you figure out what you’ll like.